Signal passed at danger: Flank protection

 At certain junctions, especially where if the signal protecting the junction was passed at danger a side collision is likely to result, then flank protection may be used.
 Derailers and/or facing points beyond the signal protecting the junction will be set in such a position to allow a safe overlap if the signal was passed without authority.
 This effectively removes the chance of a side-impact collision as the train would be diverted in a parallel path to the approaching train.

 SPAD indicators

-Prior to the introduction of TPWS in the UK, "SPAD indicators" were introduced at 'high risk' locations (for example: the entry to a single track section of line).
+Prior to the introduction of TPWS in the UK, "SPAD indicators" were introduced at high risk locations (for example: the entry to a single track section of line).
 Consisting of three red lamps, they are placed beyond the protecting stop signal and are normally unlit.
-If a driver passes the signal at 'danger', the top and bottom lamps flash red and the centre lamp is lit continuously.
+If a driver passes the signal at 'danger', the top and bottom lamps flash red and the centre lamp, which has the word "STOP" written across the lens in black, is lit continuously.
 Whenever a SPAD indicator activates, all drivers who observe it are required to stop immediately, even if they can see that the signal pertaining to their own train is showing a proceed aspect.
-Since the introduction of TPWS, provision of new SPAD indicators has become less common.